Search & view objects¶

 D = optional business segment tags

-As well as searching via filtration, you can also find a single object if you know it’s unique ID (G).
+You can also find a single object if you know it’s unique ID (G).

 Object summaries¶